If you plan to record music on a CD, vinyl or concert DVD, there are certain rights you need to clear first.

 If you make a release of several units together, it is considered a box release.
 For example, two CDs, or a CD together with a vinyl record.

-If you plan to release a digital track you should ensure that your Digital Service Provider receives all relevant track information such as track title, composer, song writer, ISRC code and name of the artist.
+If you plan to release a digital track this should not be registered with NCB.
+However, you must ensure that your Digital Service Provider receives all relevant track information such as track title, composer, song writer, ISRC code and name of the artist.
 You should also contact your national performing rights society.

 Sharing your own music